 The Chinese pilgrims, for instance, report seeing the Buddhist monks and the Hindus walking together in the processions.
 There has been very little of the furious hatred.
 When something has been accomplished by, perhaps, dubious means, the end was not thought to justify the means.

 As a case, for instance, although this is not exactly early India, it’s about 700AD, Shankara wished to enter on a confrontation with one of the great ritualists – Hindu ritualists – of the time.
 He went to see him and he found Kumarila about to burn himself alive.

-So, they took the Dhamma, and the infringement of Dhamma, very seriously.
-This was one of the reasons why the caste position was able to go on for so long, because there were these spectacular cases in which the representative of that caste was willing to sacrifice his life, in a particularly difficult way, in order to uphold the Dhamma of his class.
+So, they took the dharma, and the infringement of dharma, very seriously.
+This was one of the reasons why the caste position was able to go on for so long, because there were these spectacular cases in which the representative of that caste was willing to sacrifice his life, in a particularly difficult way, in order to uphold the dharma of his class.